angulardart/site-angulardart/src/tools/dartdevc/faq.md

 #### What are JavaScript modules?

-When you use pub with dartdevc, modules are an implementation detail.
+When you use dartdevc, modules are an implementation detail.

-Pub uses dartdevc to create several JavaScript modules, each of which contains code generated from one or more Dart files.
+The dartdevc creates several JavaScript modules, each of which contains code generated from one or more Dart files.
-When you edit your Dart files,
-`pub serve` recompiles only the affected modules, instead of your whole app.
+When you edit your Dart files, build_runner recompiles only the affected modules, instead of your whole app.
 The result is a much quicker edit-refresh cycle.

-By contrast, when you use dart2js with or without pub, dart2js creates one JavaScript file for the entire app.
+By contrast, when you use dart2js, dart2js creates one JavaScript file for the entire app.

 If you'd like to know more about JavaScript modules,